daavib-ax4b/github-templates/.github/ISSUE_TEMPLATE/feature.md

--
+---
 name: ✨ Request a new feature
-description: Describe the new feature or improvement you would like to see in the product.
+about: Describe the new feature or improvement you would like to see in the product.
 title: "[FEATURE]"
 labels: "feature"
 assignees: "-"

--
+---

 ## Feature proposal: